+34 679 392 276

 A commercial boat that was carrying concrete to Los Cristianos crashed the coast around 40 years ago.
 It’s now lying down in a nice canyon made by prismatic rocks.

-This Sail Boat was sunk in front of Las Galletas harbour upright at 18M.
-There is a great deal of life to see, Stingrays, Bream, Roncadores and many Moray Eels hide in the tiny vessel it's self
+This Sail Boat was sunk in front of Las Galletas harbour upright at 20m.
+There is a great deal of life to see, Stingrays, Bream, Roncadores and many Moray Eels hide themselves in the tiny vessel

 In front of Las Galletas we find Los Arcos, that means “the arches” thanks to three submerged big arches that create a stunning landscape.